 Here’s what I mean.
-I don’t like cooking much, but when I use a recipe I cannot leave it alone.
+I don’t like cooking much, but when I use a recipe, I cannot leave it alone.
 I have to adjust, add, substitute or change things up a little.
-And when my family praise the meal, I’m over the moon.
-But… not once in my life have I ever been able to recreate that meal.
+And when my family praises the meal, I’m over the moon.
+But . . . not once in my life have I ever been able to recreate that meal.
 Because I don’t write down what I changed.
 I always think I’ll remember, and I may get close to it, but it’s never quite the same.
 Eating’s a lottery in our house.
 But I do write down my spells.
 They’re too important not to.

 Customizing Spells for Your Personal Use

 Firstly, I generally take the lists of ‘ingredients’ given in spells with a pinch of salt.
-I think many of them are arbitrary and perhaps the author might be taking a little bit of artistic license by simply referring to a list of correspondences.
-You know what I mean: take an orange candle, a drop of rosemary oil, and a discarded left, hand-knitted bootee of a four month old infant.
+I think many of them are arbitrary, and perhaps the author might be taking a little bit of artistic license by simply referring to a list of correspondences.
+You know what I mean: take an orange candle, a drop of rosemary oil, and a discarded left, hand-knitted bootee of a four-month-old infant.
 Personally, I tend not to work like that.
 I’m interested in the words, the chant, and the intended result.
-I will use candles but my only criteria is that each spell has a new candle.
+I will use candles, but my only criterion is that each spell has a new candle.

 What do I mean by ‘written spells’?
-Well there’s recording spells as described already, but there are spells that are carried out by writing them down.
+Well, there are recording spells as described already, but there are spells that are carried out by writing them down.
 The spell is happening as you are writing.
 Cool, yes?

 I have a couple of notebooks that are dedicated to two types of written spells: focus wheels and sigils.
 You can read about sigils by following the link.

-A focus wheel is where you begin with a situation you want to change and then by writing down the tiniest improvements within the spokes of a drawn ‘wheel’, you change your perspective and therefore adjust the energy around the situation.
+A focus wheel is where you begin with a situation you want to change, and then by writing down the tiniest improvements within the spokes of a drawn ‘wheel’, you change your perspective and therefore adjust the energy around the situation.
 See the diagram.
 I start writing in the segment just after the 12 o’clock position and then move to the next one making sure to be noting those minor improvements with each entry.
-By the time I get back to the starting position I have written that the situation is resolved to my satisfaction.
-I tend to finish of with “I KNOW that so and so thing will work out exactly as I wish.”
+By the time I get back to the starting position, I have written that the situation is resolved to my satisfaction.
+I tend to finish off with, “I KNOW that so and so thing will work out exactly as I wish.”
 With much emphasis on the KNOWing part.
 You have to feel it.

-I find both these forms of spells to be really effective and one of my favorite things is to revisit an old spell book after several months have passed to see how it all worked out.
+I find both these forms of spells to be really effective, and one of my favorite things is to revisit an old spell book after several months have passed to see how it all worked out.
 I usually write down the outcomes for the record.
-I’ve used them to persuade lost cats to come home, to get my car fixed, to heal a health issue , to find solutions to problems, to increase the flow of money, to improve relationships and all kinds of other things.
+I’ve used them to persuade lost cats to come home, get my car fixed, heal a health issue, find solutions to problems, increase the flow of money, improve relationships, and all kinds of other things.

 These written spells are always personal.
 They are never cookie-cutter spells out of a book, so consider keeping a special, magickal book just for those.

 I hope I’ve given you some ideas, perhaps not what you were expecting, but useful all the same.
-If you have any questions, please ask.
+Have fun with your books.

 Questions & Answers